mico666/Fast-decoding-of-group-testing-results-from-Reed-Solomon-codes/README.md

 ## Paper Abstract

 Non-adaptive combinatorial group testing has applications in disease screening as well as in many problems in digital security and communications.
 Matrices that are d-disjunct (also called d-cover-free) can be built using codes and allow for the detection of d defective items using group testing.
 In this paper, we study d-disjunct matrices built from Reed-Solomon codes, and design a specialized algorithm for decoding the results of group testing using these matrices.
-We do an exper- imental comparison between our method and the naive one that only uses the d-disjunct property of the matrix, and show that the former outperforms the latter as the size of the problem grows.
+We do an experimental comparison between our method and the naive one that only uses the d-disjunct property of the matrix, and show that the former outperforms the latter as the size of the problem grows.

 ## Code Overview